On the Record with Bob Costas

-On the Record with Bob Costas was an American monthly sports television talk show hosted by the sportscaster Bob Costas.
+On the Record with Bob Costas is an American monthly sports television talk show hosted by the sportscaster Bob Costas.
 The show ran for four 12-week seasons on HBO from 2001 to 2004 before being revamped into Costas Now.

 On the Record with Bob Costas was, in a sense, similar to Costas' previous late night talk show, Later, which Costas hosted on NBC from 1988 to 1994.
 Both programs featured one-on-one interviews with guests from the sports and show business.

 In 2021, HBO announced a revival of the show, now titled Back on the Record with Bob Costas – presumably retitled to minimize confusion with the unrelated 2020 HBO Max documentary On the Record – which premiered on July 30, 2021, and air up to four times per year.
 In December 2022, HBO confirmed that the show was canceled after two seasons.